birlorg/bitwarden-cli/README.txt

 Historic fun fact: all crypto code had to be written and stored outside of the USA at one time.

+# UPDATE for 2020:

+It seems people still care about this code, oddly enough.

+When I wrote this, the official CLI client didn't exist.
+I'm curious why people are using(or wanting to use) this over the bitwarden offical CLI, since it exists now: https://help.bitwarden.com/article/cli/

+I don't currently use this code anymore, but it's still maintained-ish I guess.
+I accept PR's still anyway, but I don't actively work on this code anymore.

 ------------------------------------------------------------
 EXAMPLE USAGE: